lanbengbeng/fdbus-doc/docs/manual.rst

 As long as the log server is started, when the endpoint prints the debug log through the API, these logs are sent to the log server through LogClient.
-The log server can combine the debug log and the ``FDBus`` message to output, or you can choose to output specific content separately.
+The log server can combine the debug log and the ``FDBus`` message to output, or can choose to output specific content separately.

 Regardless of which host the endpoint is deployed on, the log server can collect its ``FDBus`` messages and debug logs.
 The entire system can only run one log server, which is not convenient